akordi/portal/README.md

 ## About

-Repository with Vue.js application that serves song lyrics and tabs website akordi.lv
+Repository with Vue.js application that serves song lyrics and tabs website <https://www.akordi.lv>

 ## App specifications